Frequently Asked Questions

 Do you do pack walks?

-No–unless the pets are in the same household.
-I provide individual attention and care to each of my pet clients, one visit at a time.
+Our services focus on individual pets–unless the pets are in the same household.
+We provide individual attention and care to each of our pet clients, one visit at a time.
+If you are interested in pack walks, please call the main office and we can try to assist a group walk.
+Non-aggressive, vaccinated, and size appropriate filtering is required.

 Are there any collars you don’t like to work with?